 Tax planning should always be a key focus when reviewing your personal financial situation.
-One of our goals as financial professionals is to point out as many tax savings opportunities and strategies as possible for our clients.
+One of our goals as financial professionals is to identify as many tax savings opportunities and strategies as possible for our clients.
+We believe that a proactive approach to looking at your tax situation can lead to better results than a reactive approach.
+We hope you find this report helpful.

-Please note—your state income tax laws could be different from the federal income tax laws.
-Visit https://tax.findlaw.com for a wide range of tax information and links to tax forms for all 50 states.
+Please note: your state income tax laws could be different from federal income tax laws.
+Visit https://tax.findlaw.com for a wide range of information and links to tax forms for all 50 states.
 All examples mentioned in this report are hypothetical and meant for illustrative purposes only.

 Income tax is a large revenue source for the United States government.
 While tax rates have changed many times, since the 1860’s, the United States has used a “progressive” tax code.
 A progressive tax code means that people who make more money are taxed at a higher rate than those who make less money.
 Our progressive tax system works by placing earners through different brackets according to how much money they make.
 The dollar amounts define your tax brackets and there are differing tables depending on your filing status (single, married, etc.).
 This matters in determining your marginal tax rate.